Skip to main content

 To assess AWS resources that you don't normally have access to, you can use an assumed role:

-cnspec scan aws --option role-arn=ROLEARN
+cnspec scan aws --role ROLE-ARN

-For ROLEARN, substitute the role's Amazon resource name (ARN).
+For ROLE-ARN, substitute the role's Amazon resource name (ARN).

 Test AWS with the cnspec shell